-New construction against Airbnb: Political storm for a ban on rent!
+New building against Airbnb: Political storm for a rental ban!

 Transparenz: Redaktionell erstellt und geprüft.